 A saint, a good but opportunistic adventurer, and a kind but lazy tavern worker, all can have a good alignment.
 This moral category thus reflects a range of goodness.

 There is also the lawful-chaotic axis.
 According to the PHB p.
 122, this axis "describes attitude toward society and order."
 For example, a lawful good character's actions reflect a concern about the expectations of society while a chaotic good character's actions do not.
-Also, the Monster Manual p.
+The Monster Manual, however, describes the lawful-chaotic axis not in terms of attitude toward society but more in terms of temperament.
+The MM p.
 7 provides: "A monster's alignment provides a clue to its disposition and how it behaves in a roleplaying or combat situation.
 For example, a chaotic evil monster might be difficult to reason with and might attack characters on sight, whereas a neutral monster might be willing to negotiate."
-This is something more visceral than attitude toward society and order.

-Let's develop these two components of the lawful-chaotic axis a bit with respect to the good alignments:
+In order to get a better understanding of these two components of the lawful-chaotic axis, let develop each of them with respect to the good alignments:

 Temperament: Lawful good individuals are generally more reflective and deliberative than neutral good and especially chaotic good individuals, the latter being more impulsive and thus, for better or for worse, more prone to spontaneous action.

-Attitude toward society: Lawful good individuals are generally more committed to following social mores, protocol, the chain of command, the terms of contracts, and the law, as long as this does not conflict with their core values.
-Chaotic good individuals are more willing to disregard these "rules," although they also try to avoid violating their own understanding of what it means to be good.
+Attitude toward society: Lawful good individuals are generally more committed to following social mores, protocol, the chain of command, the terms of contracts, and the law, as long as this does not conflict with their core good values.
+Chaotic good individuals are more willing to disregard these "rules," although they, like their lawful good counterparts, try to avoid doing anything that would violate their own understanding of what it means to be good.

-I believe that an important corrective should be made.
+One further point is worth mentioning.
 I see no reason why the lawful nature of a lawful good character should elevate his or her goodness over the goodness of a chaotic good character.
-I think it is more accurate to say that one's particular placement on the lawful-chaotic axis influences the manner in which one's goodness is acted out.
+It is more accurate to say that one's particular placement on the lawful-chaotic axis influences the manner in which one's goodness is acted out.
 A chaotic good fighter may have no qualms about charging into a dungeon to liberate an unjustly imprisoned villager.
 A lawful good wizard may feel it appropriate to first explain to the magistrate that the local sheriff is a scoundrel who imprisoned the villager simply because she refused to pay his extortion demands.
 Different approaches.
 Both good.
 One may or may not be more effective than the other.
 It just depends on the circumstances.